 Understanding perinatal mental health with Jayne Croston

-Hi, my name is Jayne Croston, and I work at Safe Spaces for Mind in Bradford.
+Hi, my name is Jayne Croston, and I work at Safe Spaces for Bradford District and Craven Mind.
 I have two roles within the service: Inequality Link Worker and Perinatal Lead.

 My role within Safe Spaces is to network with voluntary and statutory organisations, as well as community groups, grassroots organisations, and perinatal services, to help promote Safe Spaces and make it more accessible and diverse for the global majority communities, within Bradford, Craven and Airedale.